workujanka/Business-Trend-in-Denmark-2002-2024-/Result/Results and Discussion.md

 - Enterprise count shows **long-term growth**, with recent signs of **stabilization**.
 - Sales and purchase growth are **cyclical**, reflecting external shocks and recovery phases.
 - The purchase/sales ratio reveals **cost pressures** and potential margin shifts.

+This analysis is based on publicly available data from Danmarks Statistik (https://www.dst.dk), reused in accordance with their open data policy.